 It’s no surprise we’re big fans of simplehuman here at Apartment Therapy, and that love especially applies to the brand’s incredible trash cans.
 This one excites us because it has a motion sensor that allows the can to open with a wave of the hand—no touching necessary.
 It’s also super easy to use, with the liner fitting over the can and staying hidden under the large outer lid, and a liner pocket to keep your extras close by.

 For something more on the retro side, check out the classic Pushboy trash can.
 It comes in a variety of fun colors and is made of durable stainless steel, including the top flap, keeping odors at bay.
 Is it particularly practical?
 Not exactly, but it’s nostalgic and looks different from your typical kitchen trash can, and is seriously made to last.

-The Totem 60 is large, but that's because it's pulling double-duty as a waste separation and recycling combination unit.
-Inside you'll find a food waste caddy, 9 gallon trash bin and a 6 gallon recycling drawer with removable divider—plus a replaceable odor control filter.
-The whole Totem line is impressive, but we love the Totem 60 for its larger size and separate food waste bin.
+The Totem trash can is large, but that’s because it’s pulling double-duty as a waste separation and recycling combination unit.
+Inside you’ll find a food waste caddy, a trash bin, and a recycling drawer with removable divider—plus a replaceable odor control filter.
+The whole Totem line is impressive, but we love this piece for its larger size and separate food waste bin.

 Tips for Deodorizing Your Trash Can